vitalii-andriiovskyi/ngx-owl-carousel-o/README.md

 | dragClass: 'owl-drag'             | this css-class is set explicitly in the View and reflected by OwlDOMData.isDragable              |
 | grabClass: 'owl-grab'             | this css-class is set explicitly in the View and reflected by OwlDOMData.isGrab                  |

 ### navText

 **NOTE**: Setting options in the HTML-template in the way like

 ```html
 <owl-carousel-o [options]="{navText: [ '<i class="fa-chevron-left"></i>', '<i class="fa-chevron-right></i>"' ]}">
   <ng-template carouselSlide>Slide</ng-template>
 </owl-carousel-o>
 ```

 will cause the template parse error because of the double quote put around classes's names _fa-chevron-left_ and _fa-chevron-right_.
 The creation of the property e.g. `customOptions` in `component.ts` and writing `[options]="customOptions"` will eliminate this problem.

 ```typescript
 customOptions: OwlOptions = {
  navText: [ '<i class="fa-chevron-left"></i>', '<i class="fa-chevron-right></i>"' ]
 }
 ```

 and

 ```html
 <owl-carousel-o [options]="customOptions">
   <ng-template carouselSlide>Slide</ng-template>
 </owl-carousel-o>
 ```

 ### dotsData

 It's needed to set it to `true` and to set the content in the dot for every slide using the `@Input` property `dotContent`:

 ```html
 <ng-template carouselSlide [dotContent]="content">Slide 1</ng-template>
 ```

 - in the case when `content` is the prop of a component.

 ```html
 <ng-template carouselSlide dotContent="content">Slide 1</ng-template>
 ```

 - in the case when `content` is simple text.

 The ontent can be simple text or the HTML-markup.
 Dots with this option work as tabs.
 The option `items` should be set to 1, otherwise, scrolling of slides will be done by pages (1 page equals the number of visible slides).
 If the `dotContent` isn't provided in `<ng-template [carouselSlide]>`, its values will be '' (this is the default value).

 ### slideBy

 When there's the option `slideBy='page'`, disabled __prev__ or __next__ buttons will rewind the carousel to the start or the end accordingly.
 When the number of pages (dots) is 2 and there's the option  `loop=false`, changing pages could cause thoughts  something is wrong (when the carousel is on the first page, click on the __prev__ button makes the carousel show the second page which is the ending of the carousel at the same time; in this case the __next__ and __prev__ button do the same job).
 To avoid this behavior, the number of pages must be 3 and more or it's needed to set `loop=true`.

 The number of pages depends on the number of all slides and the option `items` (e.g. if the quantity of slides is `10` and `items=3`, the number of pages will be `4` (10/3=3.3; 3.3 is rounded to 4)).

 ### rewind

 The documentation of Owl Carousel says the default value of this option is set to `true`, but the code defines it as `false`.
 In **ngx-owl-carousel-o**, its default value is set to `false`.

 **WARNING**: options `rewind` and `loop` shouldn't be enabled in one carousel.
 They do a similar job in different ways.

 ### freeDrag

 The option `freeDrag` doesn't have the realization.
 Thus setting it to `true` will give nothing.
 This option doesn't work even in Owl Carousel written by means of jQuery.

 ### autoplayTimeout and autoplaySpeed

 The option `autoplayTimeout` must always be bigger than the option `autoplaySpeed`.
 Otherwise, the autoplay won't work.

+### autoplayMouseleaveTimeout

+This options works just in the case `autoplayHoverPause` is enabled. `autoplayMouseleaveTimeout` sets the value of just the first timeout after firing the event `mouseleave`.
+Default meaning is `1`.
+Then the value of `autoplayTimeout` is applied.

 ### URLhashListener

 When the option  `URLhashListener=true`, it's required to define the `@Input` prop `dataHash` in `<ng-template carouselSlide>`:

 ```html
 <ng-template carouselSlide id="owl-slide-1" dataHash="one"><div>Slide 1</div></ng-template>
 <ng-template carouselSlide id="owl-slide-2" dataHash="two"><div>Slide 2</div></ng-template>
 ```

 &nbsp;or

 ```html
 <ng-template carouselSlide id="owl-slide-1" [dataHash]="hashObj.one"><div>Slide 1</div></ng-template>
 <ng-template carouselSlide id="owl-slide-2" [dataHash]="hashObj.two"><div>Slide 2</div></ng-template>
 ```

 where `hashObj` is the object with hashes (fragments) of url. `hashObj` could be an array.
 Defining the kind of data store is up to the developer.

 **NOTE**: `HashService` uses services `ActivatedRoute` and `Router` for making it possible to navigate by hashes (fragments).
 And if `RouterModule.forRoot(routes)` isn't imported in the main module of an application, the problem will appear. `HashService` **won't work**.
 Therefore it's needed to import `RouterModule.forRoot(routes)` in the main module of an application even in case the of creating the simple app for testing the work of the library.